iqb-berlin/verona-player-dan/readme.md

 # Build

+Currently the build process is only set up to work on Windows.

-To build the project, if you are using Windows, use "custom_build.bat" or "npm run-script build".
-This will create a "build" folder with the current build and a "compilation" folder with intermediary files needed in order to create the build.
+To build the project, you will need the Typescript Compiler and the Webpack CLI (see package.json for the the versions currently used to make the build).
+If these are available on your system, you can use "custom_build.bat" to build the project.
+This will create a "build" folder with the current build and a "compilation" folder with the intermediary files that are needed in order to create the build.

+Alternatively, you can also do the whole build process by using the Node Package Manager (first "npm install" and then "npm run-script build").

 # Release